CyberGWJ/FPH-Sat-1-with-amp/README.md

 There is an Assembly Guide in the Docs folder.

 Notes:
 Currently there are two slicer files (Bambu Slicer and Orca Slicer) for multi-filament printers.
-A version will be available for single filament printers shortly.
+A version has been added for single filament printers (Orca Slicer only).

 The LED ring has special print settings to improve the LED display.
 If copying the files be sure to review the settings.